-If you’ve never been to Quebec in the winter, to tell you it gets cold in the winter is a serious understatement.
+If you’ve never been to Quebec in the winter, to say it gets cold is a serious understatement.
 Frigid is more like the word to describe a typical Quebec winter.
 It makes sense, then, that the Quebecois have become accustomed to wearing knitted or crocheted booties called “pantoufles”, or, “slippers” when translated from French.
 It was there that I fell in love with crocheted booties and it’s now a tradition to make a new pair every year or two.
-In honor of my love for Quebec (just not the cold!), here’s how to crochet your own booties.
+In honor of my love for Quebec (just not the cold!), here’s how to crochet booties.

 I absolutely love these leather soled wool booties!
 They have great shape and come up perfectly around the ankle.
 The leather soles are an especially nice touch of added style.
 I suggest Lion Brand wool for durable yet affordable yarn.
 You can find a great selection of colors for about $8/skein at Michaels.

 Soft and cozy on top and sturdy on the bottom.
 These jute rope slippers are a perfect balance of comfort, style, and durability.
 And they’re just adorable!

 Give a new meaning to “mistletoe” with these fun and festive holly berry slippers.

 Man’s Foot’s best friend!
 These puppy dog slippers are just too much fun!
 I know of some nieces and friends who would love to get these as gifts.
 Find these and 4 other animal inspired designs by Vicki Becker on Amazon.